 - Visit a licensed massage therapist.
 Massage can be a powerful tool and has been shown to have numerous benefits including relief of stress, pain, and stiffness.
 Ask your health care provider for a recommendation.
 Check out Seeking massage therapist from the Go Ask Alice! archives for more information.

 While these tips may help relieve stress, an appointment with your health care provider could rule out a medical condition that may be causing your frequent pain.
-If you are a student at Columbia you might want to check out Stressbusters, students trained to provide brief neck and back rubs along with other tools for coping with stress.
+If you're a student at Columbia's Morningside campus, you might want to check out Stressbusters, students trained to provide brief neck and back rubs along with other tools for coping with stress.
 Check out their website for more information.
-Additionally, Columbia students can make an appointment to talk with a health care provider at Medical Services by calling x4-2284 or logging on to Open Communicator.
+Additionally, Columbia students can make an appointment to talk with a health care provider by contacting Medical Services (Morningside) or the Student Health Service (CUMC).